-BHCC is an initial crisis service and is allowed without the requirement of a prior authorization in order to address the emergent issues in a timely manner, although providers are required to notify the MCE when its member presents.
+BHCC is an initial crisis service and is allowed without the requirement of a PA in order to address the emergent issues in a timely manner, although providers are required to notify the MCE when its member presents.
 BHCC is intended to provide crisis supports and services during the first 23 hours of a crisis.
-If the referral is made from CBCS to BHCC, prior authorization is required.
+If the referral is made from CBCS to BHCC, a PA is required.